 - Worker Productivity and Computer Vision Syndrome

-Computer vision syndrome (CVS) and blue light exposure are becoming increasingly serious threats to our vision, health, and productivity.
+Computer vision syndrome (CVS) and blue light direct exposure are becoming increasingly major risks to our vision, health, and productivity.